ilanazane/ilanazane.github.io/docs/_posts/2023-01-06-predictions.md

 Last, but not least, I think we will see a change in our social media habits.
 There will definitely be a shift away from Twitter.
 I'm not sure whether or not Mastodon will be the new Twitter (I don't even use Twitter anymore), but I think it'll be healthy for people to get their news from somewhere else for a change.
 Also the Biden Administration is under pressure to put new restrictions on TikTok-- already a few states have put restrictions on having TikTok on government devices.
 A ban of TikTok outright is highly unlikely, but I think we will see some changes in this area.

 <h1>Conclusions</h1>
 This has been a busy year for Tech and AI, I feel like ten years worth of development happened in the last few months of 2022.
 I am excited to see what 2023 holds and will try to not be insanely overwhelmed.
-Happy New Year!
+Happy New Year!!!